Alejogb1/job-board/blog-data/what-are-the-implications-of-latency-variations-in-search-engine-queries-such-as-those-in-the-common-crawl-demo-for-different-query-complexities.md

 * **Simple Query:**  `“coffee shop near me”`.
 This is pretty straightforward.
 The search engine just needs to look at location data and keywords associated with coffee shops.
 It’s a relatively small piece of the total data to sift through.

-* **Medium Query:** `"best sustainable coffee shops with outdoor seating in Austin, Texas"`.
-Okay, now we're adding layers!
+* **Medium Query:** `"best sustainable coffee shops with outdoor seating in Austin, Texas"`.  , now we're adding layers!
 We're not just looking for *any* coffee shop, but ones meeting *specific* criteria.
 The search engine needs to match multiple keywords (`sustainable`, `outdoor seating`) and a location (`Austin, Texas`).
 This broadens the initial search space, potentially increasing latency.

 * **Complex Query:** `"impact of fair trade coffee practices on smallholder farmers in Rwanda, peer-reviewed studies"`.
 Whoa!
 This is a research-level query.
 The search engine has to understand nuanced concepts (`fair trade`, `smallholder farmers`), a specific geographical location (`Rwanda`), and filter for only peer-reviewed studies.
 The search space is significantly larger and requires more intricate processing.